 Is uniqueness good?

 I like holding the reMarkable 2, and I like using my pen, so in a way, it already succeeded.
-And I really thought that I like the idea of purposely limited functionality — after all, I do enjoy using dedicated music players and cameras.
+And I really thought that I liked the idea of purposely limited functionality — after all, I do enjoy using dedicated music players and cameras.
 But the more I was using the reMarkable 2, the more I wanted it to be… more.
 Because it totally can be more: it has almost everything to make it the most desirable E Ink tablet around: the fantastic form factor, the beautiful design, the underlying tech… and yet every time I tried to use it, I wanted to do more than just make notes.
-Admittedly, I am not much of a note-taker, and I draw like a 5-year-old, and that might be the problem.
+Admittedly, I am not much of a note-taker, and I draw like a 5-year-old, so that might have been the reason.
 If you’re not the target demographic, you won’t be able to use the tablet at all.

 The OS here is unlike Onyx’s Android shell.
 It offers almost nothing.
 You can draw/make notes/doodle on virtual pages.
 You can connect to the company’s cloud to sync your creation with a computer or a mobile device.
 Sadly, the cloud functionality is limited — you have to pay for the full experience.
 For a device that’s already expensive, offering a paid subscription while companies like Onyx have the same features for free doesn’t sound like the brightest idea.

 The reMarkable 2 uses a proprietary OS that’s been deliberately limited.
 While the tablet does support internet connectivity (in fact, it immediately asks for your Wi-Fi password), it doesn’t really make use of it all that much.
 That part is not the problem: I’ve been using Onyx devices for years without ever opening the browser.
 But I do like reading, and the reMarkable 2 offers very meager options when it comes to eBook functionality.
-It does allow you to upload your own eBooks (good luck finding those without built-in DRM), but it seems to convert them automatically into PDFs for making notes.
-Great as an option, awful as the only option since you can’t easily change a font or its size, and the formatting usually suffers a great deal.
+It does allow you to upload your own eBooks (good luck finding those without built-in DRM), but it converts them automatically into PDFs for making notes.
+Great as an option, awful as the only option since you can’t easily change a font or its size, and the formatting usually suffers greatly.

 It can be a problem for some.
-There are user-created apps created solely for reading epubs.
-People jailbreak their devices simply because they want to use their paperlike tablets as a reader.
+There are user-created apps made solely for reading epubs.
+People jailbreak their devices simply because they want to use their paperlike tablets to read.
 Even Apple never limited its tech that much.
-And while I get that that’s the main idea of the device, I find myself unable to completely agree with it.
+And while I get that that’s the main idea of the device, I find myself unable to agree with it completely.
 You make a truly spectacular thing and stop short of greatness… why?
 Would it really harm the device if it had more than one app, that app being the notepad?
 I don’t believe so.
 Right now, there are millions of potential buyers looking with interest but ultimately choosing Onyx Boox Note Air just because it can do so much more.
-Being so faithful to the idea of a “distraction-free” tablet is akin to shooting yourself in the foot.
+Being so faithful to the idea of a “distraction-free” tablet is harmful to the brand.
 It’s a nice notion, but people value choice, and when faced with a $500 decision, they’ll most certainly buy the tablet that does more and costs less.
 I’m not theorizing, too — I’ve read forums and seen countless ways people go out of their way to make the tablet a bit more than it is.
 There are ready-made open-source apps for a reason.